Solving Letter Scramble Puzzles with DuckDB

 COPY FROM DATABASE memory TO my_ducklake;

-DuckLake does not support macros (functions), and throws the following error message:
+DuckLake does not support macros (functions), so it throws the following error:

 Not implemented Error: